 To execute the chain piecewise, the coordinator serially executes each hop of the chain, by invoking the appropriate server (the first server is local) and waiting for a completion acknowledgement.
 After the first server executes its hop, the coordinator returns an indication of first-hop completion to the client library.
 Then, if the server executed a hop that modified data, it spawns in parallel sub-chains to update derived tables, if any.
 These sub-chains are coordinated by the server and execute like any other chain-in particular, Lynx ensures origin ordering based on where the sub-chains start.
 The server waits for the sub-chains to complete before sending an ack to the coordinator of the higher-level chain.

 Property Technique

 per-hop isolation local database transactions

 all-or-nothing atomicity chain replay and history table

-inner ordering serial execution
+in-chain ordering serial execution

 origin ordering pairwise sequencers

-read-my-writes origin ordering and read sub-chains

-linked chain atomicity super-coordinator

 Figure 9: Techniques used to ensure the chain properties using piecewise execution.